ssrinivaas97/CSYE7230-Software-Engineering-Project_A3/README.md

 ## AI Learning Platform
+YOU CAN CHECK OUT THE APP AT : [https://assistedinstructai.anirudhvijayaraghavan.me](url)

 AI Learning Platform is a Next.js application designed to provide an interactive and comprehensive environment for learning and exploring various aspects of Artificial Intelligence.
 It integrates a multitude of APIs including PlanetScale DB, Stripe, YouTube, Unsplash, OpenAI, and Google OAuth to offer a diverse and enriched user experience.